 Zipper quality is key; some ultra lightweight tents will have zippers that are a bit more sensitive and will require a bit of finesse to avoid damaging. ykk is a brand of zipper that seems to be the industry standard for most gear.

 Ykk zippers are usually well made and typically smooth and durable and less likely to snag or stick than off-brand make sure to test out zippers on gear before you purchase the tent or other piece of gear to ensure that it operates smoothly and doesn’t snag.
 Some have snag guards for example that keep the fabric from catching in the zipper

-Editors Top Pick For Motorcycle Camping (Style Wise)
+Editors Top Pick For Best Tents for Motorcycle Camping (Style Wise)

 Our favorite is dome style because it’s freestanding making it easy to set up and making shaking it out in the morning easier.
 We discussed pack size and weight livable space and remember that you should always add one body to the number of people that will be sleeping in your tent to make sure you have room to move around and store a little gear.
 Remember to also look at coatings applied to the tent.

 Taped seams to prevent leaking and bathtub style floors for the same reason for airflow it’s important to look for mesh panels and vents and we also talked about some optional accessories you may want to purchase like a footprint and better more rugged stakes and finally we went over what you should look for in a zipper so that is my tent purchase guide for motorcycle camping